AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

  has its native plotfile format.
 Many visualization tools are available for  plotfiles
-(Chapter [Chap:Visualization]).  provides the following two functions for writing a generic  plotfile.
+(Chapter `[Chap:Visualization] <#Chap:Visualization>`__).  provides the following
+two functions for writing a generic  plotfile.
 Many  application codes may have their own plotfile routines that store additional information such as compiler options, git hashes of the source codes and ParmParse runtime parameters.